innovativeinnovation/is-epfl-down/README.md

 ##### Notifications options

 `-a [file]`, `--alarm=[file]`
-Override default alarm sound. file must be a path to a mp3 or a wav file.
+Override default alarm sound.
+File must be a path to a mp3 or a wav file.

 `-n`, `--notify`
 Show a native notification.